Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 ### 4.2 Prepare gene and transcript level count matrix

 * Prepare count matrices in a local environment [stringtie](https://github.com/gpertea/stringtie/tree/master) provides a python script ([prepDE.py](../src/Py/prepDE.py)) that can easily convert the GTF files into count matrices.
-Using a custom script a list of the GTF files are prepared and then fed into this script.
+Using a custom script a list of the GTF files are prepared and fed into this script.

     ```bash
     #!/bin/bash